Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

-Most of these systems resemble to centralized cloud file storages such as Dropbox \cite{drago2012}.
-Peers in the network offer their unused persistent storage space for rent and gets rewards in return for providing data storage space and services.
+Most of the decentralized systems {share some commonalities with} centralized cloud file storages such as Dropbox \cite{drago2012}. {In particular,} peers in the network offer their unused persistent storage space for rent and gets rewards in return for providing data storage space and services.
 Some of the examples include Sia \cite{vorick2014}, Storj \cite{storj2014}, Swarm \cite{hartman1999}, Filecoin \cite{filecoin2014} and MaidSafe \cite{maidsafe2014} which are listed and summarized in Table 1 based on the technologies they are made of.
 These storage systems provide highly reliable, enormous capacity with varying degrees of access latency and security.
-As can be seen most of them are based on an implementation of blockchain technology and backed by some kind of incentivization, so these projects serve static files only, no content search is allowed (unless a specific feature gets added as they are all evolving projects) and, since they are built on peer’s or anonymous rented hardware, they are not free of charge.
+As can be seen most of them are based on a type of blockchain implementation and backed by some kind of incentivization mechanism.
+Thus, these projects are intended to serve static files only, and no content search is allowed (unless a specific feature gets added as they are all evolving projects) and, since they are built on peer’s or anonymous rented hardware, they are not free of charge.
 All these projects are optimized for file storage (show decent performance with file accesses) but fairly fall short in accommodating for time-series data (such as Multimedia or IoT data etc.) An example of such data include append-only data streams, with a single writer and lots of readers.
-Although recently few attempts are made towards creating data storage and sharing ecosystems for IoT systems, none adequately addresses the streaming data requirements \cite{shafagh2017}.
+Although recently few attempts are made towards creating archival data storage and sharing ecosystems for IoT systems, none adequately addresses the streaming data requirements \cite{shafagh2017}.

-\subsection{Blockchain-based solutions for copyright Protection and Video Hashing:}
+\subsection{\textit{Blockchain-based solutions for copyright protection and video hashing:}}

 Blockchain technology is very attractive solution for online electronic notary services, document certification, proof of ownership and authenticity.
 Most of such initiatives targeted mobile devices and application development environments whereas the blockchain formed the back-end registrar for document hashes and related information etc. In some of these applications, decentralized database systems are preferred (such as BigChainDB \cite{bigchaindb2016} or TiesDB) and the rest use content-addressable decentralized options (such as IPFS).
 Examples include initiatives such as Block Notary, Stampery \cite{stampery2015}, Verif-y \cite{verify2018}.
 On the other hand, there are also available video sharing and video streaming services based on blockchains \cite{livepeer2017}.
 These services verify ownership of each video content as a whole.
 LIVEPEER for instance is structured for broadcasting by transcoding video source into all formats and bitrates.
 Flixxo and Viuly are video sharing platforms \cite{liu2016}, in a way competitor projects to Youtube Inc., by offering an entirely decentralized platform in which, contrary to their competitor cloud-based providers, not only content generators are rewarded but also are the content viewers as well.
 Viuly is based on Ethereum smart contracts and hence do not possess their own blockchain implementation.
 There are also relatively new projects which combine different technologies to offer video content delivery, sharing, incentivization, security at the same time (e.g., CoinTube \cite{cointube}).
 As a matter of fact, many of these initiatives can be classified as one of the following combinations as shown in Figure 1.
 By choosing an open source project for each layer, one can put together a decentralized application (Dapp) and announce an ICO easily if any sort of incentivization is desired.